webplatform/docs/apis/websocket/WebSocket/index.md

 standardization_status: 'W3C Candidate Recommendation'
 summary: 'Object for creating and managing a WebSocket connection to a server, as well as for sending and receiving data on the connection.'
 tags:
-  0: API
+  - API_Objects
-  1: Objects
+  - API
-  3: WebSocket
+  - WebSocket
 uri: apis/websocket/WebSocket

 ---